MumetNgoding/Hackintosh-DELL-Vostro-5468/README.md

 - Zoom in or out
 - Smart zoom
 - Etc ...
-- `Dont forget to make setting in Sleep and Wake on Terminal`

 ### CPU Power Management
 * Native CPU Power Management